Lanjelin/obsidian-yaml-form/README.md

-# YAML Form (Obsidian Plugin)
+# Obsidian YAML Form

-Render interactive forms from a YAML **UI schema** in your note’s frontmatter and write values back into frontmatter (or a nested object).
-Great for journal entries, workouts, finances, recipes, and more.
+Render interactive forms from a YAML schema in your note’s frontmatter and write values back into frontmatter.

 ## Installation